List of county roads in Citrus County, Florida: Route description

 Around the vicinity of South Brittle Road, West Stage Coach Trail becomes East Stage Coach Trail, and runs through the ghost town of Stage Pond where it passes by the surviving Stage Pond Cemetery.
 The road curves to the southeast as it leaves the forest again and curves straight east as it passes through more local ranch land.
 It then descends into the woods, but climbs another hill between South Portage Point, and South Old Jones Road, before going downhill once again.
 Between South Running Deer Point and South Storrey Mine Road, the road runs through a former Seaboard Air Line Railroad line between Brooksville and Inverness, which can be spotted when the pavement fades and markings for the former crossing are exposed within the pavement.
 County Road 480 has a brief concurrency with County Road 581 (South Pleasant Grove Road), and then East Stage Coach Trail branches off to the northeast, although aerial views suggest a former alignment of this segment continuing southwest toward the section west of CR 581.
 With some exceptions, the road is primarily flanked by ranchland on the north side, and wooded areas on the south side with both public and private dead end streets, and large radio tower on the southeast side.
 Some ranchland opens up on the southeast side as the road briefly runs straight east and west for the last time, and more forestland is found on the north, eventually moving on both sides.
 The road curves slightly to the right at the intersection of South Meredith Avenue, and then curves back to the northeast before it approaches South Zanmar Drive.
 After crossing one last power line, County Road 480 ends at US 41 south of Floral City, with turning ramps on the northwest and southwest corners of the intersection.

 County Road 482

 County Road 482 runs exclusively along West Cardinal Street from US 19/98 in Homosassa to Citrus CR 491 (Lecanto Highway) near the site of the ghost town of Mannfield.
 It was designated during the construction of the Suncoast Parkway Extension.

 County Road 486

-County Road 486 runs entirely along West Norvelle Bryant Highway.
+County Road 486 runs entirely along West Norvell Bryant Highway.
 It runs west to east from SR 44 east of Crystal River into US 41 in Hernando, just south of the southern terminus of SR 200.
 The route was once former SR 486.
 County Road 486 is four lanes wide, and almost entirely a divided highway, that is flanked by a parallel bicycle path on the south side.